 - Hypermobility disorders

-Make an appointment to see one of our Registered Naturopaths if you are experiencing chronic constipation.
+Make an appointment to see one of our clinicians if you are experiencing chronic constipation.
 At the initial appointment, we’ll gather a full history regarding your health, lifestyle, digestive function and diet to inform a customised approach to address underlying factors and get you moving again.